Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to StatCounter, an organization that analyzes website traffic, Chrome accounts for about 61% of the browser market used in the US, while AFP cited a 2020 report indicating that Google accounts for about 90% of the search engine market in the US.

-In August, Judge Mehta ruled that Google had violated antitrust laws in online search and search-based advertising.
-He also looked at agreements Google had with other developers that allowed Google Search to be the default search engine on competing browsers.
+In August, Judge Mehta ruled that Google had violated antitrust laws in online search and search-based advertising, and the judge also considered agreements Google had with other developers that allowed Google Search to be the default search engine on competing browsers.

-US officials say Google should share more search results with advertising partners and give them the initiative rather than using its position to impose.
-Google said it would appeal Judge Mehta’s August ruling.
+US officials say Google should share more search results with advertising partners and give them the initiative rather than using their position to impose.
+Google said it would appeal Judge Mehta's August ruling.

 Source: https://thanhnien.vn/google-co-nguy-co-mat-trinh-duyet-chrome-185241119112157822.htm